avigruda/ChromeBookmarkTabGroups/README.md

 # ChromeBookmarkTabGroups
 Bookmark and restore Chrome's tab groups

-A Chrome extension which adds to the context menue in tabs the following:
+A Chrome extension which adds to the context menu of tabs the following:
-* Save all tabs of the current group in the "Saved Groups" folder in the "bookmarks Bar"
+* Save all tabs of the current group in the "Saved Groups" folder in the "Bookmarks bar"
-* Restore the group in the tab (Chrome added this option too lately)
+* Restore a saved group
-* Copy to the bookmarked folder's content (title and url) to the clipboard
+* Copy the bookmarked folder's content (title and url) to the clipboard

-Some additional points:
+Some points:
-* The "Saved Groups" folder can be edited manually
+* The "Saved Groups" folder can be edited manually (add/remove folders) with Chrome's UI
-* No duplicate group name support - url's from identical groups, will be added to the same bookmarke folder.
+* No duplicate group name support, and the URL's from will be added to the same bookmark folder
+* Existing URL's, aren't saved again in the bookmark folder
+* Group colors aren't saved

-The extentsion icon is taken from http://www.iconbeast.com
+The extension icon is taken from http://www.iconbeast.com